KrzysztofBalejko/Ruby-Command-Line-Games/README.md

 *People Into Groups*

-Program will puts people into groups.
+Program will put people into groups.
 It will:
 - Ask the user to enter the number of groups they want to create.
 - Ask for people's names, one at a time, until the user enters `stop`.
 - Ask the user for the number of a group.